tsiensesvendomingos/azure-network-protocols/README.md

 <br />

 <p>
 Time to filter DNS traffic.
 We will set Wireshark to filter DNS traffic.
-We will initiate DNS traffic by typing in the command "nslookup www.google.com" this command essentially asks our DNS server what is Google's IP address.
+We will initiate DNS traffic by typing in the command "nslookup www.google.com" This command essentially asks our DNS server what Google's IP address is.
 </p>
 <p>
 <img src="https://i.imgur.com/fCLX8ZZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>